Trip Prediction by Leveraging Trip Histories from Neighboring Users: Experiments

 \subsection{Experimental Setup}

 \paragraph{Dataset} We perform our experiments on the real-world trip specification data \texttt{Nancy2012} collected from the city of Nancy in France~\cite{ID/20120158,Chidlovskii:MUD22015}.
 This data is prepared from e-card validation collection.
 We query trip histories with different lengths, i.e. $L=2,3,4,5,6,7,8,9,10$, to produce different datasets.\footnote{Note that the \emph{ordered} variant requires that the two trip histories (training and validation sets) must be aligned, i.e. they should have the same lengths.
 Thus, we perform $L=3,5,7,9$ only for \emph{all2all} variant.} For each $L$ we collect $2,000$ entities from the database, unless there are less entities for a specific $L$ (For $L = 10$, we could collect only $740$ entities).
-We consider single-leg trips in our evaluations.\footnote{Note that over 95\% of the trips in our data set are single leg.} Thus, each trip is specified by four elements: the longitude and the latitude of the origin and the longitude and the latitude of the destination.
-Table~\ref{tbl:nancyexample} shows a fragment of the results of a SQL query returned from the \texttt{Nancy2012} database.
-It contains a set of public transport e-ticked validation records, each of which consist of: \\ - Identification of the user (i.e., the e-ticket), \code{TicketID}.\\ - Time stamp when the trip is realized.
-Such information is further categorized into $\langle \code{w-day},\code{d-hour},\code{y-day}\rangle$, which, respectively encodes the day of the week, hour of the day, and the day of the year.
-An entity $\langle u,t\rangle$ then includes all records that share the same $(\code{TicketID}, \code{w-day},\code{d-hour})$, with different trips indexed by $\code{y-day}$ as trip histories.\\ - Trip details $\langle o,d,v\rangle$.
-The example shown in Table~\ref{tbl:nancyexample} only demonstrates single-leg trips with GPS coordinates of the origin and destination stop where $v=\emptyset$.\footnote{Passengers only valid their e-tickets when boarding the vehicle, and therefore we only have the exact information of the origin in the \texttt{Nancy2012} database.
-The coordinates of the destination are inferred by our trip simulator based on some heuristics.}
+We consider single-leg trips in our evaluations.\footnote{Note that over 95\% of the trips in our dataset are single leg.} Thus, each trip is specified by four elements: the longitude and the latitude of the origin and the longitude and the latitude of the destination.

 We split each dataset into training and validation sets.
 Moreover, we have an additional trip (\emph{test} trip) for each entity which will be used as the ground truth (i.e. $T_{ut}^{tst}$) in order to investigate the correctness of our estimation/prediction.